KamalAwasthi/kamalawasthi.github.io/index.md

 feature_image: "assets/back.jpg"
 ---

 I am a 23 years old, final year UG student [@Indian Institute of Information Technology Vadodara](http://www.iiitvadodara.ac.in/), Gujarat, India.
-My latest intrests include Machine Learning, Data Science, and Deep Learning.
-I love good content and reading Medium posts.
+My latest interests include Machine Learning, Data Science, and Deep Learning.
+I love reading good content on Medium.com & Quora.
 I am a Hindi poet and sometimes write in English too.
 I don't create miracles but try to explore new and awesome things on web.
 I write about them.
 When I am not reading or writing, I am probably sleeping or thinking deep about the nearly-impossible-to-solve mysteries of this universe.